Wenlab/BLITZ/README.md

 * Install Basler Pylon 5 and configure the VS with this [tutorial](https://www.baslerweb.com/fp-1476182890/media/downloads/documents/application_notes/AW00136801000_Getting_Started_with_pylon5_and_OpenCV.pdf) to get started with         OpenCV and pylon.
 * Clone the repository to a new empty c++ project in VS2017
 * At the project Property Pages, Set "Character Set" -> "Use UniCode Character Set" and configure all libs and includes with OpenCV, OpenGL and Pylon 5.
+* (optional) In the settings, electroshocks delivery are controlled by a RS232 relay.
+You can download a RS232 driver at [here](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=225&pcid=41).
 * Then build and run, you are all set.